| A River Cruise

 past the cruise ship jetty and the naval patrol boat, until it

 was time to head back for dinner.
+We moored a bit upstream from

 the restaurant and whilst getting changed, started to really notice